shoc Legal Disclaimer, Data Protection, Impressum

 You also have the right to request that the data you have transferred to us be given back to you (right to data portability).
 You have the right to receive the data in a common file format.

-You can reach us for the aforementioned purposes using the following contact details:
+You can reach us using the contact details listed under Ownership.

 Hardstrasse 45